bgeorgios/TSMx/README.md

 # TSMx
-A visualization tool for plotting multiscale temporal trends.

 TSMx is an R script that was developed to facilitate multi-temporal-scale visualizations of time-series data.
 The script requires only a two-column CSV of years and values to plot the slope of the linear regression line for all possible year combinations from the supplied temporal range.
 The outputs include a time-series matrix showing slope direction based on the linear regression, slope values plotted with colors indicating magnitude, and results of a Mann-Kendall test.
 The start year is indicated on the y-axis and the end year is indicated on the x-axis.
 In the example below, the cell in the top-right corner is the direction of the slope for the temporal range 2001–2019.
 The red line corresponds with the temporal range 2010–2019 and an arrow is drawn from the cell that represents that range.
 One cell is highlighted with a black border to demonstrate how to read the chart—that cell represents the slope for the temporal range 2004–2014.